 Meet your PCC

-Avon and Somerset Police and Crime Commissioner (PCC), Sue Mountstevens was elected as an independent PCC in 2012 before being re-elected in 2016.
+Avon and Somerset Police and Crime Commissioner (PCC), Mark Shelford was elected as Conservative PCC in 2021.

 The PCC is responsible for setting the direction and budget for policing in Avon and Somerset.

 - Holding the police to account through the Chief Constable

 - Setting the strategic direction and accountability for policing

 - Setting policing priorities in consultation with communities

 - Consulting, involving, and engaging with local people